gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

 * Optimizing Linear models is a convex problems, a NN with many layers is a non-convex problem.
 Convex problems are much simpler to optimize for.
 Remember that convexity is a property of the hyper-parameter space to have a global minimum.
 For example a 3d graph of x^2 has a definite global minimum at x=0
 * feature crosses are a way to bring non-linear inputs to a linear learner
 * **<u>Although feature cross offer a simpler model they come at the cost of memorization of the input space.</u>**
-* feature crosses allow a linear model to memorize large data sets the idea is you can assign a weight to each feature cross and this way the model learns about combinations of features so even though it's a linear model the actual underlying relationship between inputs and outputs is non-linear
+* **<u>feature crosses allow a linear model to memorize large data sets the idea is you can assign a weight to each feature cross and this way the model learns about combinations of features so even though it's a linear model the actual underlying relationship between inputs and outputs is non-linear</u>**
 * <img src="images/image-20220315005246312.png" alt="image-20220315005246312" style="zoom:80%;" />
 * feature crosses allow you to have a simple model but still get non-linearity
 * **<u>Feature Crosses only work on categorical features (if you have continueous features, then discritize them first.)</u>**